slashdotdash/eventsourced/README.md

 State may only be updated by applying an event.
 This is to allow internal state to be reconstituted by replaying a list of events. `Enum.reduce` the events against the empty state.

 For each event the model uses, a corresponding `apply/2` function must exist.
-It expects to receive the domain model (e.g. `%BankAccount{}`) and event (e.g. `BankAccount.Events.MoneyDeposited`).
+It expects to receive the domain model (e.g. `%BankAccount{}`) and event (e.g. `%BankAccount.Events.MoneyDeposited{}`).
 It delegates to the `apply_event/3` function to update the state, version and by prepending the new event to the list of applied events.

 ```elixir
 defmodule BankAccount do